pranavgo/pranavgo.github.io/_pages/about.md

   - /about.html
 ---

 I am a third year undergraduate student at [Bits Pilani, K.K Birla Goa Campus](https://www.bits-pilani.ac.in/goa/).
-I am robotics enthusiasts and my major fields of interest are **Controls, Path Planning and Localization**.
+I am robotics enthusiasts and my major fields of interest are **Controls, Path Planning, Reinforcement Learning and Computer Vision**.
 I have a keen interest in exploring application of robots in different areas of everyday life.

 I am currently collaborating with [Dr. Madan Kumar Lakshmanan](https://www.ceeri.res.in/profiles/madan-kumar-lakshmanan/) at [Central Electronics Engineering Research Institute (CSIR-CEERI)](https://www.csircmc.res.in/ceeri) on Skin detection for Video plethysmography (VPG).
 I am also the Teaching Head of [The Electronics and Robotics Club, Bits Goa](https://erc-bpgc.github.io/).